saltedlolly/developer.rebble.io/source/_guides/communication/using-pebblekit-js.md

 ## Setting Up

-^LC^ PebbleKit JS can be set up by creating the `index.js` file in the project's `src/pkjs/` directory.
-Code in this file will be executed when the associated watchapp is launched, and will stop once that app exits.
+PebbleKit JS can be set up by creating the `index.js` file in the project's `src/pkjs/` directory.

-^CP^ PebbleKit JS can be set up by clicking 'Add New' in the Source Files section of the sidebar.
-Choose the 'JavaScript file' type and choose a file name before clicking 'Create'.
 Code in this file will be executed when the associated watchapp is launched, and will stop once that app exits.

 The basic JS code required to begin using PebbleKit JS is shown below.
 An event